Moist carrot cake cupcakes with light crumbs, topped with delicious tangy cream cheese frosting -…

 Once the egg whites reach stiff peaks, fold 1/3 of the meringue twice, into the whipped egg yolks.
 Pour the batter back into the remaining 1/3 amount of the meringue and fold well.
 Lastly, sift in the flour and cornstarch, and fold.

 It is important to be careful at this last step to not overmix.
-Simply fold till no traces of white flour can be seen – check the bottom of the bowl, as well as centre of the batter.
-You may see that the batter is lumpy or “curdling” and that’s fine, as long as there is no more white flour in the batter.
+Simply fold till no traces of white flour can be seen – check the bottom of the bowl to make sure batter is incorporated well.
+You may see that the batter is lumpy or “curdling”.
+That will be fine, as long as there is no more white flour in the batter.

 We will then pour the batter into piping bag to pipe out the batter onto a 30cm x 30cm baking tray.